Best Shawarma Seasoning 2025: Top 5 Brands, Homemade Recipe & Pro Tips

 What is Shawarma Seasoning?

 Shawarma seasoning is a traditional Middle Eastern spice mix used to marinate meats before roasting or grilling.
 It typically includes a combination of warm spices like cumin, coriander, cinnamon, paprika, garlic powder, turmeric, cardamom, and more.
-The exact composition can vary by region, family recipe, or even individual preference.
+The exact composition can vary by region, family recipe, or individual preference.

 Spice Flavor Profile Why It Matters